Internal Competition Rules

 2. There are three classes of entries at each Club competition: Colour Prints, Monochrome (Black and White) Prints and Projected Images (Digital Images).
-You may submit up to two images in each class of prints and two digital images in the Projected Image class (see points 11-13 below for more details).
+You may submit up to two images in each class of prints and three digital images in the Projected Image class (see points 11-13 below for more details).

 3. All entries must be original pictures that are the work of the author, and if entered in a Club Competition should not have previously been entered in a Club Competition as either a print or projected image.
 The image may be used in a Club Competition if it has previously been used in a Cup Competition, an inter-Club Battle or a CACC (Chilterns Association of Camera Clubs) Competition.
 The use of copyright-free material in digital images is not permitted.

 4. Images must be essentially photographic and a photographic process must feature significantly in the creation of the image.
 Manipulation (such as Photoshop) of digital images is perfectly acceptable.
 However, images that are created purely by computer software are not acceptable.

 5. Titles to be provided with all entries; titles will be read out as each image is displayed.
 If no title has been given, it will be referred to as “untitled”.
 For prints, please ensure you have indicated on the back of each of your submissions (a) title of print, (b) your name and (c) a directional arrow indicating “UP” so the image will be correctly displayed.